nimloth05/cyber-collage/README.md

 ## License

-The code of this project is licensed as <PLEASE SPECIFY>.
+The code of this project is licensed as GPL.
 Some parts of the project use a different licensed:

 - Assets in public/shapes-mmmm: The files inside this directory are licensed as Creative Commons Attribution 4.0 International The original source of the voxel models is https://github.com/mikelovesrobots/mmmm